 The Category field is defined in 9.4.1.11 (Action field) and is set to Protected UHR.
 The Protected UHR Action field is defined in 9.6.43.1 (Protected UHR Action field).

+The Protected UHR Action field is defined in 9.6.43.1 (Protected UHR Action field).

 The Dialog Token field is set to a nonzero value chosen by the non-AP MLD sending the UHR Link Reconfiguration Request frame.

 The Type field is defined in Figure 9-aa25 (Type field format).